WinnieMadikizella/Pharmaceutical-Sales-Analysis---Power-BI/README.md

 # Pharmaceutical-Sales-Analysis - Power-BI

 ## Overview
 This project analyzes pharmaceutical sales data using Power BI to gain insights into sales trends, channel performance, and sales team effectiveness.
-The dataset consists of 254,079 rows covering multiple years, with a total sales value of €11.80 billion.
+The dataset consists of 254,079 rows covering multiple years (2017 - 2020), with a total sales value of €11.80 billion.

 ## Key Steps
 1. Cleaned & transformed the data in Power Query before adding to Power BI